corretto/amazon-corretto-crypto-provider/README.md

 Thus, these should all be set on the JVM command line using `-D`.

 * `com.amazon.corretto.crypto.provider.extrachecks`
-   Adds exta cryptographic consistency checks which are not necessary on standard systems.
+   Adds extra cryptographic consistency checks which are not necessary on standard systems.
    These checks may be computationally expensive and are not normally relevant.
    See `ExtraCheck.java` for values and more information.
    (Also accepts "ALL" as a value to enable all flags and "help" to print out all flags to STDERR.)